Daisymay55/Daisymay55.github.io/Assignment2.md

 It was attempted to add a print from browser functionality using the *leafet.browser.print* option however upon investigation into this tool it is part of the *leaflet* package which runs with JavaScript and is not yet adapted for Python.
 Most of the map features were made using *folium* which is a Python version of the *leaflet* package however print & export functions have not yet been added to *folium*.
 This was an oversight on my part when I began this project as I am unable to add a print/export function to the map.
 However the user can still use the standard print from webpage options given by all browsers.
 If and when a browser print option is added to *folium* I would like to add it to the map to increase user functionality.

+I would like to modify the heatmap so it works as intended for all 2000 earthquakes records however I do not know how to correct this.
+I have left the code in place with the hopes that another user may be able to fix it or that I will figure it out in the future.

 *The Code & The Earthquake Map*